brianvanburken/knowledge-sharing/posts/20??-??-??-bemit-css/20??-??-??-bemit-css.md

 }
 ```

-Modifiers make for a powerfull dynamic CSS.
-It allows us control the appearance
+Modifiers make for a powerful dynamic CSS.
+It allows us to control the appearance
 of elements without having to whole new blocks and elements.
 You can use them to
 make amazing components.
 Just like we could change the look our minifig into
 something of a different theme, maybe Batman!
 You get the idea.